GoodManWEN/cx_Oracle_async/.github/ISSUE_TEMPLATE/blank-template.md

 ---
 name: Blank template
-about: Describe this issue template's purpose here.
+about: Start from a blank template.
 title: ''
 labels: ''
 assignees: ''